-White House slaps 25% tariff on $50 billion worth of goods on China
+White House slaps 25% tariff on $50 billion worth of Chinese goods

 In a brief statement, the White House said the president plans to take "multiple steps" to protect domestic technology and intellectual property from certain "discriminatory and burdensome trade practices by China."

-The latest step follows a March report by the US Trade Representative Office regarding China's practices when it comes to technology transfers, intellectual property and innovation, according to the White House's statement.
+The latest step follows a March report by the US Trade Representative Office, which undertook a seven-month investigation of China's handling of technology transfers and intellectual property, according to the White House's statement.

 "The United States will implement specific investment restrictions and enhanced export controls for Chinese persons and entities related to the acquisition of industrially significant technology, the White House said in a statement.